Lab 4 - IR generation

 ▶ Read carefully the provided code and make sure you understand

-AST node works, both for a non-empty and
+how the visitor for the Sequence AST node works, both for a non-empty and

 an empty sequence.